 You can lay in your bed, skipping your professional training (whatever sport you may do), or you may lay in your bed putting your project on hold, but as long as you don’t force yourself to stand up in your ‘PLEASE JUST 5 MORE MINUTES’, you will never get anything done.

 You will blame the world for your “bad luck” because you were laying when your world needed support.

-Standing up from the 5 more minutes may be the worst feeling in the beginning, but in the end will turn out to be the best, sweetest feeling before you fall asleep at night.
+Standing up for the 5 more minutes may be the worst feeling in the beginning, but in the end will turn out to be the best, sweetest feeling before you fall asleep at night.

-We are never comfortable to see people eating pizzas, or burgers with fries, but when you’re on a diet, you will have to stay in that drooling discomfort.
+We are never comfortable to see people eating pizzas or burgers with fries, but when you’re on a diet, you will have to stay in that drooling discomfort.
 This applies to everything in life.

 “BE WILLING TO BE UNCOMFORTABLE.
 BE COMFORTABLE BEING UNCOMFORTABLE.
 IT MAY GET TOUGH, BUT IT’S A SMALL PRICE TO PAY FOR LIVING A DREAM.” – PETER MCWILLIAMS